Mapping data stories in the surveillance ecosystem

 Appendix I: Stories & Sources

 The following is all stories we have currently written and their source(s).
 All of the components we recommend you map are bold and italic.
-See the slide deck key for each slide for specific categorization – but keep in mind that there is no one “right answer” for categorization.
+See the slide deck key for each slide for specific categorization, but please keep in mind that there is no one “right answer” for categorization.

 It’s also worth nothing that the technologies and topics surrounding surveillance are rapidly developing and unequally distributed.
-New stories are sure to emerge, and some of these stories might be become out-of-date.
-For this reason, this workshop has been expressly designed as framework for dissecting any story.
-If you are aware of a more recent or more topical story when deploying the workshop, we absolutely encourage you to try it out using this format – and let us know how it went!
+New stories are sure to emerge, so some of these stories might be become out-of-date.
+For this reason, this workshop has been explicitly designed as a framework for dissecting any story.
+If you are aware of a more recent or more topical story when deploying the workshop, we absolutely encourage you to try it out using this format—and let us know how it goes!

 Cough, cough.
 Uh oh.
 You’ve been feeling some symptoms of the infamous coronavirus.
 Luckily, your city has a rigorous test and trace program.
 You get tested and…yikes! the result is positive 🙁 Your country’s department of health mandates that you hand over your cell phone so they can view your location history for the last few days, and alert any possible contacts.
 A professional contact tracer also asks you for your social media accounts, text messages, credit card statements, and public transportation records.
 The government promises anything they publish will be anonymous, but they broadcast an alert that includes your age, county, workplace… and the beloved LGBT bar that is a central gathering point for your community.
 Your neighbortexts you, saying that the alert sounds like you.
 Luckily, you have already come out to her…but if she could deduce your identity, who else could?
 Your ex?
 Your parents?